kleph/dcos-docs/1.10/installing/advanced-installer/index.md

 *   The bootstrap node must have the HTTP(S) ports open from the cluster nodes.

 ## Prerequisites
-Your cluster must meet the software and hardware [requirements](/docs/1.10/installing/advanced-installer/prerequisites/).
+Your cluster must meet the [system requirements](/docs/1.10/installing/advanced-installer/system-requirements/).

 # Configure your cluster